RafeyTahir/Model-Free-Controller-design-for-Stable-Limit-Cycle-Generation-in-Underactuated-Mechanical-Systems/Dual_Model_Free_Code/RIP/README.md

 ## Introduction

 The rotary inverted pendulum is a classic problem in control theory and robotics.
-It consists of a pendulum attached to a rotary arm, and the goal is to control the arm's rotation to keep the pendulum upright.
-This script uses a PD controller to achieve this goal by calculating the necessary control inputs to maintain the pendulum's balance and follow a desired trajectory.
+It consists of a pendulum attached to a rotary arm, and the goal is to control the underactuated arm and generate stable limit cycles.
+This script uses a Robust model-free adaptive controller to achieve this goal by calculating the necessary control inputs to maintain the pendulum's balance and follow a desired trajectory.

 ## Physical Parameters